-Purchasing a Mac computer is much more limited compared to buying a PC.
-An Apple computer is only available in a few models while you can choose from a wide range of PCs.
+Purchasing a Mac is much more limited compared to buying a PC.
+A Mac is only available in a few models while you can choose from a wide range of PCs.
 You can also freely customize a PC in a variety of ways, whether you prefer to add more RAM or completely build your computer by using numerous parts.
 Typically, you are much more limited in upgrading a Mac, as the hard drive and RAM are usually the only components that can be upgraded.
-However, PC is a great option if you prefer many customization options while an Apple computer may be a better choice if you prefer to purchase a computer with minimal setup requirements.
+However, a PC is a great option if you prefer many customization options while a Mac may be a better choice if you prefer to purchase a computer with minimal setup requirements.

 PCs have often been a more popular choice for many people due to the price.
 Purchasing a PC is an excellent option if you are only interested in basic computing functions without the extra cost of high-end software.
-On the other hand, an Apple computer may be your better option if you are interested in editing photos or videos with premium software.
-Adding a Mac can also seamlessly integrate with other Apple products, such as the iPhone 11 or the latest version of the iPad.
+On the other hand, a Mac may be your better option if you are interested in editing photos or videos with premium software.
+Buying a Mac enables seamless integration with other Apple products, such as the iPhone 11 or the latest version of the iPad.
 Considering these options can help you determine how much you want to spend on your next computer.

 A Mac remains a more secure option compared to using Windows due to the vast majority of people choosing to use Windows.
 For example, only slightly over 7% of computers in operation are Mac, while the rest are PCs.
 This vast difference in numbers makes it much more lucrative for cyber criminals to focus on creating malware and viruses on PCs instead of focusing on attacking a Mac.